-So, up first is Occlusives.
-These are often quite thick, and the products you’ll find them in are petroleum jelly, cocoa butter, jojoba oil, and lanolin.
+First up is Occlusives.
+These are often quite thick, and they’re most commonly found in petroleum jelly, cocoa butter, jojoba oil, and lanolin.

 Occlusives form a film on top of the skin which seals the moisture in making them ideal for extra dry skin.
 By trapping the water in your skin, they can be a bit heavy if you have oily acne-prone skin.
 In these cases, it’s best to combine occlusive agents with lighter ingredients like glycerin to avoid the potential for breakouts.